awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/2_Create_Automation_Resources_Source.md

 pre: "<b>2. </b>"
 ---

-### Setup Organisation Lambda Function
+### Setup an AWS Lambda function to retrieve AWS Organizations information

-Create the On-Demand Lambda function to get the organisation information, and extract the required parts from it then write to our folder in S3.
+Create the On-Demand AWS Lambda function to get the AWS Organizations information, and extract the required parts from it then write to our bucket in Amazon S3.

 1. Return to your Sub account for the rest of this lab.
 Go to the **Lambda** service page :